-DPR's project manager for the $30 million, 60,000-sq.-ft. new addition to the project.
-One Kearny includes the demolition of an existing three-story building, ground-up seismic construction of an 11-story high rise on one of the most logistically challenging sites in the city, the historical and seismic renovation of an existing 12-story building constructed in 1902, and the modernization of a building designed by famous architect Charles W. Moore.
-The three adjoining buildings—the new 60,000-sq.-ft. building, the historic 1902 64,000-sq.-ft. building and the Charles W. Moore “annex,” which was added to the 1902 Building in 1956—will become one, with a shared opening between the three different addresses, and offer boutique office space and retail space on the ground floor.
+One Kearny included the demolition of an existing three-story building, ground-up seismic construction of an 11-story high rise on one of the most logistically challenging sites in the city, the historical and seismic renovation of an existing 12-story building constructed in 1902, and the modernization of a building designed by famous architect Charles W. Moore.
+The three adjoining buildings—a new 60,000-sq.-ft. building, the historic 1902 64,000-sq.-ft. building and the Charles W. Moore “annex,” which was added to the 1902 Building in 1956—were designed to become one, with a shared opening between the three different addresses.
+They offer boutique office space and retail space on the ground floor.

-Demolition of the existing three-story building began in August 2007 and construction started on the new 11-story addition in November 2007.
-With zero lay down area and only 800 sq. ft. of parking lane to deliver materials, the project team has had to employ a tower crane, set 240 ft. above one of San Francisco's busiest intersections, to immediately pick up materials and place them into the building.
+Demolition of the existing three-story building began in August 2007, and construction started on the new 11-story addition in November 2007.
+With zero lay down area and only 800 sq. ft. of parking lane to deliver materials, the project team had to employ a tower crane, set 240 ft. above one of San Francisco's busiest intersections, to immediately pick up materials and place them into the building.

-Along with the tight Market Street location, the construction team is challenged with maintaining the integrity of the two historic buildings, while constructing the attached contemporary steel-framed addition designed by San Francisco architect and structural engineer Charles Bloszies.
-The project also includes a complete state-of-the-art seismic renovation, ADA compliant upgrades throughout the development, and installation of the latest telecommunications and security systems.
-In addition, new elevators and a new, energy-efficient curtain wall, which must look exactly the same as the old curtain wall to maintain the structure's historical building status, will be installed for the annex project.
+Along with the tight Market Street location, the construction team was challenged with maintaining the integrity of the two historic buildings, while constructing the attached contemporary steel-framed addition designed by San Francisco architect and structural engineer Charles Bloszies.
+The project also included a complete state-of-the-art seismic renovation, ADA compliant upgrades throughout the development, and installation of the latest telecommunications and security systems.
+In addition, new elevators and a new, energy-efficient curtain wall, which needed to look exactly the same as the old curtain wall to maintain the structure's historical building status, were installed for the annex project.